customerio/framecast/README.md

 You can add many listeners to the `broadcast` event.

 The only argument contains an object with a deserialized message.
+All data sent via framecast must be valid JSON.

 ### Example